scrapy/scrapy/scrapy/trunk/docs/ref/signals.rst

  * ``response`` - the response from which the item was scraped
  * ``exception`` - the exception that caused the item to be dropped (which must inherit from :exception:`DropItem`)

-Sent after an item has dropped from the :topic:`itempipeline` when some stage raised a :exception:`DropItem` exception.
+Sent after an item has dropped from the :topic:`item-pipeline` when some stage raised a :exception:`DropItem` exception.